rackerlabs/technical-blog/content/blog/2020/2020-12-18-cloudformation-nested-stacks-the-easy-way/index.md

 **Note:** Follow these steps to complete the process.
 You can also simply create the S3 bucket and use the CloudFormation template at the end of this blog.

-### Step 1:configure the initial stack for use
+### Step 1: Configure the initial stack for use

 Using the quick-start guide, follow the steps for configuration.
-Be sure to configure for the **Git pull endpoint strategy**, not the **Zip download endpoint** strategy.
+Be sure to configure for the **Git pull endpoint strategy** and not the **Zip download endpoint** strategy.
 This initial configuration consists of setting up the webhook in your repo, configuring an SSH keypair, and deploying the Lambda functions.
 Finally, test to verify everything is working.

 We won’t discuss the details of these steps because they are covered in the quick-start guide.
-The basics are: creating a bucket for your repo objects, providing the IP ranges for your preferred repo, and designating the buckets to pull the quick-start files from.
+The basics are: create a bucket for your repo objects, provide the IP ranges for your preferred repo, and designate the buckets from which to pull the quick-start files.
 This process takes 15 to 20 minutes.

 **IMPORTANT:** Don't change the AWS Quick Start Configuration parameters at this time.
 You will do this later.

-### Step 2:copy scripts to your own S3 bucket
+### Step 2: Copy scripts to your own S3 bucket

 When you run the template for the first time, all the necessary scripts are copied to a bucket in your account.
-Create your own bucket with a friendlier name so youcan house and change the code.
-The new bucket should have a simple name, something like “[companyname]-quickstarts”.
+Create your own bucket with a friendlier name so you can house and change the code.
+The new bucket should have a simple name, something like `[companyname]-quickstarts`.

     aws s3api create-bucket --bucket [BucketName --region [Region] --create-bucket-configuration LocationConstraint=[Region]

-The initial setup will creates a bucket in your account with the following
+The initial setup creates a bucket in your account with the following
-pattern: [stackname]-lambdazipsbucket-[randomhash].
-Take the contents of this bucket(including folder structure) and copy them to the new custom bucket.
+pattern: `[stackname]-lambdazipsbucket-[randomhash]`.
+Copy the contents of this bucket (including folder structure) to the new custom bucket.

-The following command can be used to quickly move the files:
+You can use the following command to quickly move the files:

     aws s3 cp s3://[SourceBucketName]/ s3://[TargetBucket]/ --recursive

 You should now have all the lambda scripts in your bucket.

-### Step 3: modify the lambda function
+### Step 3: Modify the lambda function

 There is only one Lambda function that needs to change.
-You can find it at `s3://[BucketName]/git2s3/latest/lambdas/GitPullS3.zip`.
-Pull down a copy of this zip file, unzip it, and replace the file `lambda_function.py` with the following script:
+You can find it at **s3://[BucketName]/git2s3/latest/lambdas/GitPullS3.zip**.
+Pull down a copy of this zip file, unzip it, and then replace the file **lambda_function.py** with the following script:

     from pygit2 import Keypair,credentials,discover_repository,Repository,clone_repository,RemoteCallbacks
     from boto3 import client,resource